 I can only conclude that in the long term, this toner would have damaged my moisture barrier with extended alcohol exposure.

-The Skin House Marine Active Toner feels nice on the skin and adds immediate moisture.
+The Skin House Marine Active Toner feels nice on the skin and adds the perception of immediate moisture.
 Although a significant amount of alcohol in the formula contributes elegance to its application, it will eventually damage the skin barrier.
 Unfortunately, as such, this product does not earn my recommendation.

 |Elegant glass packaging||Limited online availability|